 Powerhouse Filar

 Powerhouse Filar takes cues from various anonymous gothics in the early specimens of Wimble’s Australian Type Foundry.
-It serves as a jobbing face for Powerhouse, albeit with a unique approach to spacing; across Octo, Quarto, Trio and Mono styles, the typeface creates distinct paragraph textures through its five possible unitisation logics.
+It serves as the house face for Powerhouse and features a unique approach to spacing; across Octo, Quarto, Trio and Mono styles, the typeface creates distinct paragraph textures through its five possible unitisation logics.
+Production was expertly handled by Wei Huang.
+Powerhouse Filar will soon be available as an open source typeface.
+Please stay tuned.

 Sanserif No 1 & No.2, Wimble Australian Type Foundry, c.1900.